Norinco LG5 / QLU-11: Description

 The LG5/QLU-11 can be equipped with free-floating barrel, a fire-control system with a laser rangefinder, thermal imaging capability, and a ballistic computer that gives it air burst capability.
+The muzzle brake is fitted with a fuse programmer for specialized air burst munitions.
 The QLU-11 was tested in combat against Somali pirates in the Gulf of Aden by Chinese marines.
 The LG5/QLU-11 is designed for long-range use and so has been described as a "sniper" grenade launcher.

-Befitting that designation, it is said to have a very high accuracy of 3-round R100 accuracy of 1 meter at 600 meter range, meaning that with proper aiming the weapon can put three successive high-explosive rounds into a typical window or door.
-Its development was inspired by the American Barrett XM109 anti-materiel rifle, which fires 25 × 59 mm grenades, and its design is based on the Chinese HSARI LR2 .50 caliber anti-material rifle.
+Befitting that designation, it is said to have a very high accuracy of 3-round R100 accuracy of 1 m at 600 m range using the BGJ5 ammunition, meaning that with proper aiming the weapon can put three successive high-explosive rounds into a typical window or door.
+Its development was inspired by the American Barrett XM109 anti-materiel rifle, which fires 25 × 59 mm grenades, and its design is based on the Chinese HSARI LR2 12.7 × 108 mm anti-material rifle.

-QLU-11 utilizes new Type 11 precision cartridge that derived from the DFJ-87 armor-piercing grenade.
-The weight is reduced from 217g to 200g due to lighter casing.
-Propellant takes larger percentage of the cartridge space, thus improving the velocity from 195m/s to 320 m/s.
-This modification greatly increases the recoil, which QLU-11 features advanced primer ignition (API) blowback, a large muzzle brake, floating receiver, and two sets of buffer mechanism inside the stock to mitigate.
+QLU-11 utilizes a new Type 11 precision cartridge that is derived from the DFJ-87 armor-piercing grenade.
+The lighter casing reduces the ammunition weight from 217 g to 200 g.
+Propellant takes a larger percentage of the cartridge space, thus improving the velocity to 320 m/s (from 195 m/s; a specialized high velocity round reportedly has around 400-413 m/s).
+This modification greatly increases the recoil, which QLU-11 features a recoiling free-floating barrel with advanced primer ignition (API) blowback action, a large muzzle brake, floating receiver, and two sets of buffer mechanism inside the stock and optics rail mounts to mitigate.